School Liability in Gym Class Accidents

 With a decrease in school funding, P.E. classes have actually become less available so there are a lot of questions as to why the number of injuries are increasing.
 Some experts speculate that the increase in childhood obesity and large class sizes may be contributing factors.
 It is important to note that many schools no longer employ a school nurse so there could be more trips to the emergency department without an actual increase in injuries.

-Gym Class Injury Statistics
+Gym Class Accidents and Injury Statistics

 - Half of all gym class injuries were among middle school kids